Space Forge: History

 In early 2020, Space Forge secured a total of £600,000 including: £100,000 from Innovate UK; £150,000 from 12 members of the Bristol Private Equity Club and additional funds by the Development Bank of Wales.
 The company secured an additional £329,326 of funding from the UK government to support space manufacturing in partnership with CSAC and Clyde Space.
-The Development Bank of Wales announced in July 2021 that Space Forge had raised an undisclosed amount as part of a seed funding round lead by Type One Ventures and Space Fund.
+The Development Bank of Wales announced in July 2021 that Space Forge had raised an undisclosed amount as part of a seed funding round led by Type One Ventures and Space Fund.
 Tarek Waked of Type One Ventures, who later joined the board of Space Forge, described this as "the largest seed round for an in-space manufacturing company to date".
 Investors included George T. Whitesides (former Chief Space Officer and CEO of Virgin Galactic) and Dylan Taylor (chairman and CEO of Voyager Space Holdings).
 The Bristol Private Equity Club increased the groups stake, with 26 members investing a total of £500,000.
 By this point Space Forge had 15 employees.
 It was later revealed that Space Forge had raised £7.6 million of initial seed capital.

 By September 2021, Space Forge had moved its manufacturing base to Cardiff.
 In September 2021, Space Forge secured a €2 million contract from the European Space Agency for a commercial space transportation service as part of ESA's Boost! program.
 Space Forge intends to leverage its ForgeStar platform in the delivery of the contract and is working as part of a consortium including Clyde Space, Goonhilly Satellite Earth Station, CSAC, and the Science and Technology Facilities Council.
 By July 2022, the company had 40 full-time staff based in Cardiff.

+In July 2024, the NATO Innovation Fund announced its support for Space Forge and 3 other startups.